Advice

 The Hoka SpeedGoats, running shoes that can also be used as an alternative to hiking shoes.

-We’ll cover off the above points further on in this post.
+We’ll cover the above points further in this post.

-Next, let’s take a look at the different types of shoes incouding more in-depth considersations you need to make when choosing an appropriate pair.
+Next, let’s take a look at the different types including more in-depth considerations you need to make when choosing an appropriate pair.

 Running shoes

-The first and most obvious comment we need to make about running shoes is this: you should avoid them if they’re designed for road running only.
-The likes of Nike’s ZoomX Vaporfly Next 2 are made for moving fast on hard surface and have almost none of the design features required by hikers (when you read the above review you may notice they performed well on short stretches of trails and that’s the key point: short segements of trail running only.)
-Attempt to use them on long cross country runs and you risk an injury.
+The first and most obvious comment we need to make is this: you should avoid them if they’re designed for road running only.
+The likes of Nike’s ZoomX Vaporfly Next 2 are made for moving fast on hard surfaces and have almost none of the design features required by hikers (when you read the above review you may notice they performed well on short stretches of trails and that’s the key point: short segments of trail running only.)
+Attempt to use them on long cross-country runs and you risk an injury.

 nike zoomx next 2vaporfly running shoes review